 Tips for Families Choosing a Hotel in Paris

 Paris has limited rooms available to accommodate larger families.
 Remember how I said rooms in Paris are small?
 Some rooms are actually so small that there is no space for a cot or even a crib!
 Large suites are hard to find and adjoining rooms are rare.
-Another thing to consider is the bathroom.
+Another thing to consider when choosing a hotel in Paris is the bathroom.
 Many bathrooms in Paris only have shower stalls, which may not work for families with young children.
-It’s especially important to book early during the peak-season as the best rooms fill up quickly.
+It’s especially important to book early during the peak season as the best rooms fill up quickly.

 Tips for Choosing a Hotel in Paris During the Christmas Season

-Christmas is magical time of year, especially in Paris.
+Christmas is a magical time of year, especially in Paris.
 The streets are beautifully lit with Christmas lights, the shops are adorned with lovely decorations, and the Christmas markets welcome the crowds with the spirit of the season.
-At New Years, celebrations at the Eiffel Tower draws visitors from all over the globe for a once in a lifetime fireworks display.
+On New Years, celebrations at the Eiffel Tower draws visitors from all over the globe for a once-in-a-lifetime fireworks display.

 Book well in advance if you plan to visit Paris during the holiday season.
 Hotels in close proximity to the Eiffel Tower and the Champs-Elysées are in especially high demand.
-Guests looking to stay in an Eiffel Tower view room on New Years Eve should expect to book their stay at least a year in advance.
+Guests choosing a hotel in Paris with an Eiffel Tower view room on New Year’s Eve should expect to book their stay at least a year in advance.

 Tips for Choosing a Hotel at Disneyland Paris

 Disneyland is 45 minutes by train from downtown Paris.
-Guests who plan to visit the park for more than one day might want to consider booking a hotel on site or in the town of Val d’Europe, which is located one RER stop before Disneyland Paris.
+Guests who plan to visit the park for more than one day might want to consider choosing a hotel on-site or in the town of Val d’Europe, which is located one RER stop before Disneyland Paris.
 Another option would be to book an apartment through Airbnb, or camp at one of the many nearby campsites listed at www.campingfrance.com.

 There are 7 onsite resorts at Disneyland Paris, ranging in price from $150 per night to $1000 per night.
 The most costly options are located closest to the park entrance, while the more affordable properties can be up to a 15-minute walk away.
-Perks of staying on site include meal plans, additional character meet-and-greets, and most importantly the “Magic Hours”.
-These are two extra hours in the park (8-10am) exclusively for Disney hotel guests.
+Perks of staying on the property include meal plans, additional character meet-and-greets, and most importantly the “Magic Hours”.
+These are two extra hours in the park (8 – 10 am) exclusively for Disney hotel guests.

 The best prices can generally be found when booking park tickets in conjunction with your accommodations.
 These vacation packages offer an array of discounts and promotions including free or discounted meal packages, free park tickets, or free nights.
 Disneyland Paris offers different deals on their U.S., U.K., French, and other European Disney websites.
 Carefully comparing these websites is guaranteed to get you the best price available.